BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 You can use [Pimcore custom reports](https://pimcore.com/docs/pimcore/current/Development_Documentation/Tools_and_Features/Custom_Reports.html) as import source.
 Just select the report which you want to import data from, select which columns of the report to use and you are done.

-Importing data from Pimcore reports has especially 3 use cases:
+Importing data from Pimcore reports has especially 4 use cases:

+1. Load data from import source once and reuse it on multiple import dataports (especiall useful when working with remote import resources).
+The "Load data" dataport can be a usual file-based dataport and the imports are report-based dataports.
+To set up the report, you can right-click the "Load data" dataport and click "Create raw data report".
+It will create a Pimcore report which contains all raw data from the "Load data" dataport.
+Please uncheck the "Always refresh data" checkbox in the report definition, otherwise the import resource would get loaded from all import dataports again and again.
-1. You can use the [result callback function](#import-result-callback--result-document-generation) to check for certain deviations in your report's data and to create a response document (e.g. text or CSV) and with the [result document action](#result-document-actions) send this data as an email.
+2. You can use the [result callback function](#import-result-callback--result-document-generation) to check for certain deviations in your report's data and to create a response document (e.g. text or CSV) and with the [result document action](#result-document-actions) send this data as an email.
 This way you can get notified about certain problems even without continuously looking at the reports.
-2. Use custom report adapters like the Google Analytics Adapter which gets shipped with Pimcore or the adapter to import data from external databases to import data from external services / systems.
+2. Use custom report adapters like the Google Analytics Adapter which gets shipped with Pimcore or the [adapter to import data from external databases](https://shop.blackbit.com/pimcore-reports-access-external-database) to import data from external services / systems.
 3. Export data from any Pimcore database table like Quantity Value Units, translations etc.

 #### Exporting data from Pimcore objects {#exporting-data-from-pimcore-objects}